NAME

 EXAMPLES

-Or use the CLI script in bin/by-word.raku:
+Or use the CLI command by-word:

 SIGNALS